hsinhaoHHuang/gamer/doc/wiki/Test-Problems-related/Test-Problems:-RestrictionMismatch.md

 # Demonstration of phase mismatch after refinement and restriction

 ## Explanation
-This test problem demonstrates that refining and restricting the wave function in ELBDM leads to a mismatch of the phase on the coarse levels when the option [[OPT__INT_PHASE | ]] is on.
+This test problem demonstrates that refining and restricting the wave function in ELBDM leads to a mismatch of the phase on the coarse levels when the option [[OPT__INT_PHASE | Runtime-Parameters:-ELBDM#OPT__INT_PHASE]] is on.

-Further, it shows that the new option [[OPT__RES_PHASE | ]] remedies the mismatch immediately after restriction, but does not prevent the formation of artifacts at the coarse-fine boundary.
+Further, it shows that the new option [[OPT__RES_PHASE | Runtime-Parameters:-ELBDM#OPT__RES_PHASE]] remedies the mismatch immediately after restriction, but does not prevent the formation of artifacts at the coarse-fine boundary.

 It uses the `GaussianWavePacket` test with suitable initial parameters and refines a region at the center of the Gaussian wave packet.